GobindB/crisis-aversion-codechella/README.md

 **Final review** _**21st (11pm EST) (10pm CT) (8pm PST)**__ **:** _

-1. Fully functional application with Backend and Frontend Tied into each other and us as users doing testing.
+1. Fully functional application with Backend and Frontend Tied into each other and us as users doing testing. **Gobind**
 2. Video for submission purposes

 **Devpost Submission 22nd (9am EST) (8am CT) (6am PST)**